HISPlayer/UnityVisionOS-SDK/README.md

 # HISPlayer Unity visionOS SDK

 HISPlayer is the most advanced Unity video streaming player for visionOS, supporting local, VOD and live contents.
+180, 360 stereo, mono videos.
 It enables premium HLS video streaming inside your Unity games and metaverses on Apple Vision Pro, spatial computing device.
-We include advanced features such as multistream or automatic bitrate adaptation to secure the best video quality.
+We include advanced features such as multistream or automatic bitrate adaptation to secure the best video quality to name few of them.

 # [The full Documentation](https://hisplayer.github.io/UnityVisionOS-SDK/#/)